 In the two years WhatsApp Pay languished in regulatory limbo, its competitors covered a lot of ground.
 Google introduced scratch cards that gamified their transactions on Google Pay, a model that resulted in widespread adoption, though many users engaged in dummy transactions to try their luck at winning coupons.
 The strategy proved to be lucrative, and ultimately secured Big Tech’s preeminence in India’s digital-payments market.
 In 2019, Google alone spent more than $140 million in cash-backs and garnered 67 million customers.
 Walmart-owned PhonePe, originally an Indian startup, drew users to its platforms with similar gimmicks.

 Within three years, multinational tech companies had divided up the UPI market: As of October 2020, PhonePe and Google Pay had 40% and 38% of the market share, respectively.
 Even Paytm, the old leader in digital wallets, embraced UPI, but its deep-pocketed competitors Google and Walmart continued to spend money on cash-backs to attract more users.
-Between 2016 and 2018, many local e-wallet companies, including Trupay shut down, and several others, like Chillr, merged with their competitors.
+Between 2016 and 2018, many local e-wallet companies, including Trupay, pivoted their business, and several others, like Chillr, were acquired by other companies.
 Local media outlets called UPI “the e-wallet killer.”

 Bipin Preet Singh, the co-founder of MobiKwik, witnessed its value crumble from $327 million to $269 million.
 “It impacted growth because UPI opened up the market for Google,” Singh said.
 Despite raising more than a $100 million from marquee investors, MobiKwik was squeezed out and overtaken by UPI players Google and PhonePe.
 “The open market has disadvantaged us,” said Singh.
 Even the government’s own UPI app, BHIM, couldn’t compete with the aggressive cash-backs offered by foreign companies.

 Nikhil Kumar, the engineer who led the team that built the UPI, said Big Tech’s lead in India’s digital payments comes as a surprise.
 “We never expected this to be the equation, where it would become a FAANG fight,” he said, using the acronym for Facebook, Amazon, Apple, Netflix, and Google.
-“We hoped a lot of Indian entrepreneurs would build multiple apps where it would spur a lot of local innovation,” Kumar said.
+“We wanted a lot of Indian entrepreneurs to do something around it,” said Kumar, “and build lots of apps.”

-UPI’s creators had envisioned a future of multiple specialized payments apps: for women-first payments, children-first payments, a hyper-secure variant for the armed forces, etc. “Having hundreds of interoperable apps was the vision,” said Kumar.
-“But it gradually began to get concentrated.”
+UPI’s creators had envisioned a future of multiple specialized payments apps: for women-first payments, children-first payments, a hyper-secure variant for the armed forces, etc. According to Kumar, while UPI’s goal was to create an ecosystem of hundreds of interoperable apps — “the magic of interoperability,” he said — Big Tech’s domination in the market has slowly discouraged competition.

 “The concentration aspect was never looked into because, at that time, all they wanted was growth,” said Srikanth Lakshmanan, founder of Cashless Consumer, a consumer protection collective for digital payment services.
 “For NPCI, the overall growth of the platform was important, and for that, Big Tech’s adoption was paramount.”

 There are hundreds of UPI apps operated by banks and other smaller payment companies, but all of them combined account for only about 20% of the market.
-Still, Google’s and Walmart’s adoption efforts can’t be undervalued, as even Kumar, the UPI engineer, conceded.
-“You cannot ignore the fact that it’s actually the adoption of Big Tech and their aggressive promotion that led to this exponential growth of UPI,” he said.
+Still, Google’s and Walmart’s adoption efforts can’t be undervalued.
+Big Tech’s aggressive promotion led to UPI’s exponential growth.

 To account for potentially lopsided growth, India’s digital payments regulator has declared that no single player may account for more than 30% of the total volume of transactions beginning in 2023.
 The cap leaves a lot to be answered.
 “What would happen if a player hit the 30% quota for the day?
 Would transactions start failing?
 How’s the cap beneficial if the user is not served?
 And why isn’t there concentration risk on the bank side?” asked Lakshmanan of Cashless Consumer.